Pujols’ 3 hits, 3 RBIs power streaking Halos past Astros 9-6

 ANAHEIM, Calif.
+(AP) — The Los Angeles Angels all acknowledge they’re still mourning Tyler Skaggs’ death, even if the relentless grind of the baseball schedule doesn’t give them much time to do it.

+Kevan Smith believes that pain contributes to the passion with which the Angels are climbing the standings without their teammate and friend.

-(AP) — Albert Pujols got three hits and drove in three runs, and the Los Angeles Angels remained unbeaten since the All-Star break with a 9-6 victory over the AL West-leading Houston Astros on Monday night.
+Albert Pujols got three hits and drove in three runs, and the Angels remained unbeaten since the All-Star break with a 9-6 victory over the Houston Astros on Monday night.

-Mike Trout didn’t play due to a strained right calf, but Pujols picked up the slack with his first three-hit game since May 13.
-Andrelton Simmons also homered while the Angels rallied from an early three-run deficit and improved to 7-3 since pitcher Tyler Skaggs’ death, including four straight home victories out of the break.
+Mike Trout didn’t play due to a strained right calf, but Pujols picked up the slack with his first three-hit game since May 13 and the Angels took the series opener from the AL West leaders.

+Andrelton Simmons also homered as Los Angeles rallied from an early three-run deficit and improved to 7-3 since Skaggs’ death, including four straight home victories out of the break.
+The Angels (49-46) are three games above .500 for the first time since June 25, 2018.

+“Skaggs is definitely smiling down on us right now,” said Smith, who drove in three runs.
+“We’re still grieving Skaggsy, and we miss him to death, but there’s an incredible energy on this team.
+Everybody is just getting it done.
+We’re just going out there and trying to have some fun.”

 Pujols had an RBI double in the fourth inning and a two-run single during the Angels’ four-run fifth, and the 39-year-old slugger even scored twice with clever baserunning.